wyfcyx/rCore-Tutorial/README.md

 * fantastic_text;
 * notebook[user Ctrl + C to exit].

-To execute a program, type in its name in the shell and press enter.
+To execute a program, type its name in the shell and press enter.
 After it finishes, some statistics will be showed on the screen as well, which indicates that the program uses multicores.

 [本教学仓库](https://github.com/rcore-os/rCore-Tutorial)是继 [rCore_tutorial V2](https://rcore-os.github.io/rCore_tutorial_doc/) 后重构的 V3 版本。